dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 VALUES (@p0, @p1, @p2, @p3);
 ```

-All of these entities are tracked in the `Unchanged` after SaveChanges completes, since these entities now exist in the database:
+All of these entities are tracked in the `Unchanged` state after SaveChanges completes, since these entities now exist in the database:

 ```output
 Blog {Id: 1} Unchanged